The Taking of Christ (Caravaggio): Sannini version: putative original

 A version owned by the Sannini family of Florence came to the attention of Roberto Longhi in 1943, who considered it a copy.
 In 2003, dealer Mario Bigetti, suspecting it was an original, contracted to buy it.
 He consulted Maria Letizia Paoletti, who argued the large number of pentimenti visible under X-ray images proved the painting was the original.
-Sir Denis Mahon, who had in 1993 authenticated the Dublin version, in 2004 stated that the Sannini version was Caravaggio's original, but that the Dublin version was a copy by Caravaggio himself.
-This prompted comment in the Irish and British media in February 2004.
-The Sannini version was the subject of a legal dispute and was taken into official custody, where pigment analysis by Maurizio Seracini found Naples yellow, which was not known in painting before 1615.
+Sir Denis Mahon, who had in 1993 authenticated the Dublin version, in 2004 stated that the Sannini version was Caravaggio's original, but the Dublin version was a copy by Caravaggio himself.
+This prompted comments in the Irish and British media in February 2004.
+The Sannini version was the subject of a legal dispute and was taken into official custody, where pigment analysis by Maurizio Seracini found Naples yellow, which was not known in paintings before 1615.
 Seracini said this proved it was not the original; Paoletti disagreed.
 Jonathan Harr's book about the Dublin painting accepts Seracini's argument, while Michael Daley of ArtWatch was not convinced.